BlaireLeone/bulma-clean-theme/resume-cv-page.md

 - Coordinated with artists, bands, wedding planners, city officials, and business and conference coordinators for event details such as dates, arrival, equipment, membership, ticketing, food, and more.
 - Managed food, drink, and merchandise coordinating, ordering, and inventory.
-- Communicated with partner organizations, members, and media outlets about event updates.
+- Fostered and maintained relationships with partner organizations, members, and media outlets.

 #### Assistant Festival Director *• Nevada City Film Festival* *•* *Nevada City, CA*